 Net revenue, operating income and cash receipts fluctuate significantly between periods and could be affected by various risks and uncertainties.
-In the case of Financial Advisory, fee receipts are generally dependent upon the successful completion of client transactions, the occurrence and timing of which is irregular and not subject to Lazard's control.
+While cash flow from Asset Management activities is relatively stable, in the case of Financial Advisory, fee receipts are generally dependent upon the successful completion of client transactions, the occurrence and timing of which is irregular and not subject to Lazard's control.

 Liquidity is significantly impacted by cash payments for incentive compensation, a significant portion of which are made during the first three months of the year.
 As a consequence, cash on hand generally declines in the beginning of the year and gradually builds over the remainder of the year.
-We expect this seasonal pattern of cash flow to continue.
 We also pay certain tax advances during the year on behalf of certain managing directors, which serve to reduce their respective incentive compensation payments.
-Additionally, we anticipate payments in August 2023 with respect to deferred cash awards and throughout the year relating to severance and other employee termination costs associated with the cost-saving initiatives (See Note 14 of Notes to Condensed Consolidated Financial Statements).
+Additionally, we made payments in August 2023 with respect to deferred cash awards and anticipate payments throughout the year relating to severance and other employee termination costs associated with the cost-saving initiatives (See Note 14 of Notes to Condensed Consolidated Financial Statements).

 Liquidity is also affected by the level of deposits and other customer payables, principally at LFB.
-To the extent that such deposits and other customer payables rise or fall, this has a corresponding impact on liquidity held at LFB, with the majority of such amounts generally being recorded in "deposits with banks and short-term investments".
-In the first half of 2023, as reflected on the condensed consolidated statements of financial condition, both "deposits with banks and short-term investments" and "deposits and other customer payables" decreased as compared to December 31, 2022, and reflect the level of LFB customer-related demand deposits, primarily from clients and funds managed by LFG.
+To the extent that such deposits and other customer payables rise or fall, this has a corresponding impact on liquidity held at LFB, with the majority of such amounts generally being recorded in "deposits with banks and short-term investments."
+In the first nine months of 2023, as reflected on the condensed consolidated statements of financial condition, both "deposits with banks and short-term investments" and "deposits and other customer payables" decreased as compared to December 31, 2022, and reflect the level of LFB customer-related demand deposits, primarily from clients and funds managed by LFG.

 We regularly monitor our liquidity position, including cash levels, lease obligations, investments, credit lines, principal investment commitments, interest and principal payments on debt, capital expenditures, dividend payments, purchases of shares of common stock and matters relating to liquidity and to compliance with regulatory net capital requirements.
-At June 30, 2023, Lazard had approximately \$698 million of cash, including approximately \$417 million held at Lazard's operations outside the U.S. Lazard provides for income taxes on substantially all of its foreign earnings.
+At September 30, 2023, Lazard had approximately \$653 million of cash, including approximately \$382 million held at Lazard's operations outside the U.S. Lazard provides for income taxes on substantially all of its foreign earnings.
 We expect that no material amount of additional taxes would be recognized upon receipt of dividends or distributions of such earnings from our foreign operations.

-As of June 30, 2023, the Company's remaining lease obligations were \$41 million for 2023 (July 1 through December 31), \$153 million from 2024 through 2025, \$124 million from 2026 through 2027 and \$281 million through 2033.
+As of September 30, 2023, the Company's remaining lease obligations were \$21 million for 2023 (October 1 through December 31), \$154 million from 2024 through 2025, \$127 million from 2026 through 2027 and \$281 million through 2033.

-As of June 30, 2023, Lazard had approximately \$209 million in unused lines of credit available to it, including a \$200 million, five-year, senior revolving credit facility under the Second Amended and Restated Credit Agreement.
+As of September 30, 2023, Lazard had approximately \$209 million in unused lines of credit available to it, including a \$200 million, five-year, senior revolving credit facility under the Second Amended and Restated Credit Agreement.